to Build is to invest in the future.

 • Strong communication and cultural sensitivity required

-• Our internship cohorts are thoughtfully scheduled to align with academic calendars, making it easy for students to participate without disrupting their studies.
+• Our Fellowship is thoughtfully scheduled to align with academic calendars, making it easy for students to participate without disrupting their studies.

 • Universities: Offer credit, co-sponsorship, or send students